footworkjs/footwork-documentation/docs/router-state.md

 ## Current State

-The `currentState` of your router is the an [observable property](observables.md) used to track and trigger the browser state it is presently addressed to.
-When this value changes a route lookup is triggered, and the first matching route is triggered.
-This property:
+The `currentState` of your router is an [observable property](observables.md) used to track the browser state.
+When this value changes a route lookup is triggered, and the first matching route controller is called.
+The currentState property:

 * Can be altered explicitly (it is a normal [observable property](observables.md)).